-Figure 2: Call Volume Percentage by Route (Fiscal Year 2019 - 2020)
+Figure 2: Call Volume Percentage by Route (Fiscal Year 2020 - 2021)

-Table 2 shows the yearly percentage of call volume by route for fiscal years 2015 - 2016 through 2019 - 2020.
+Table 2 shows the yearly percentage of call volume by route for fiscal years 2016 - 2017 through 2020 - 2021.
 State Route 1 continues to have the highest percentage of call volumes while State Route 156 continues to have the lowest percentage of call volumes.
-As noted earlier, State Route 68 is artificially inflated due to a malfunctioning call box.
+As noted earlier, State Route 1 is artificially inflated due to runaway calls.
+State Route 68 was artificially inflated in fiscal year 2019-2020 due to runaway calls from a malfunctioning call box.